The Fabulous Bitch Ball

-"The Fabulous Bitch Ball" is the eleventh episode of the fourth season of RuPaul's Drag Race.
+"The Fabulous Bitch Ball" (sometimes stylized as "The Fabulous B*tch Ball") is the eleventh episode of the fourth season of the American television series RuPaul's Drag Race.
 It originally aired on April 9, 2012.
+The episode's main challenge tasks the contestants with presenting three looks in a fashion show.
 Wynonna Judd and Rose McGowan are guest judges.

-Sharon Needles wins the episode's main challenge, and Latrice Royale is eliminated from the competition.
+Sharon Needles wins the episode's main challenge.
+Latrice Royale is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Chad Michaels to "No One Else on Earth" (1992) by Wynonna Judd.

 Episode

-Wynonna Judd (left) and Rose McGowan (right) are guest judges.
+Sharon Needles wins the episode's main challenge.

-For the mini-challenge, the contestants use puppets to playfully insult one another.
-Chad Michaels wins the mini-challenge.
+The contestants return to the workroom and read Kenya Michaels's message on the mirror.
+RuPaul greets the group and reveals the mini-challenge, which tasks the contestants with using puppets to playfully insult one another.
+Chad Michaels is declared the winner of the mini-challenge.

-For the main challenge, the contestants create three looks for the Bitch Ball.
-The categories are: Daytime Dog Park, Pooch in a Purse, and Canine Couture.
+RuPaul then reveals the main challenge, which tasks the contestants with creating three looks for the Bitch Ball.
+The categories are "Daytime Dog Park", "Pooch in a Purse" and "Canine Couture".
+For the latter category, the contestants must create a high-fashion look, inspired by a dog.
+As the winner of the mini-challenge, Chad Michaels gets to assign dogs to each contestant.
 Following are the contestants and dog breeds: